superallen13/OneForAll/README.md

   process_label_func: ... # usually processs_pth_label should work
   num_classes: $number of classes$
 ```
 process_label_func converts the target label to binary label, and transform class embedding if the task is zero-shot/few-shot, where the number of class node is not fixed.
-A list of avalailable process_label_func is (here)[https://github.com/LechengKong/OneForAll/blob/e73f799cabb07e5c6138ba7e8f71881c4e5dd87f/task_constructor.py#L280].
+A list of avalailable process_label_func is [here](https://github.com/LechengKong/OneForAll/blob/e73f799cabb07e5c6138ba7e8f71881c4e5dd87f/task_constructor.py#L280).
 It takes in all classes embedding and the correct label.
 The output is a tuple : (label, class_node_embedding, binary/one-hot label).

-If you want more flexibility, then adding customized datasets requires implementation of a customized subclass of (OFAPygDataset)[https://github.com/LechengKong/OneForAll/blob/e73f799cabb07e5c6138ba7e8f71881c4e5dd87f/data/ofa_data.py#L31].A template is here:
+If you want more flexibility, then adding customized datasets requires implementation of a customized subclass of [OFAPygDataset](https://github.com/LechengKong/OneForAll/blob/e73f799cabb07e5c6138ba7e8f71881c4e5dd87f/data/ofa_data.py#L31) .A template is here:

 ```python
 class CustomizedOFADataset(OFAPygDataset):